Click on the sections below to read key information about your skin brachytherapy treatment.

 Surgery may be an alternative treatment.
 However, we have discussed treatments with you, and advised you that skin brachytherapy is the best way to treat your tumour.
 There is also a better cosmetic and overall result with this treatment than with surgery.

 If you would like to discuss this further, please feel free to ask for a further consultation with your doctor before treatment starts.

 What would happen if you had no treatment?

 You have a malignant skin cancer which will grow and spread, causing unpleasant symptoms if left untreated.
 If the tumour is not treated now, it will grow and more extensive treatment will be needed to treat it.

 How many treatments will I have?

-You will have eight treatments in total - given over four days.
-There will be a minimum of six hours between each treatment.
+You will have 8 treatments in total - given over 4 days.
+There will be a minimum of 6 hours between each treatment.

-When you arrive, please report to radiotherapy theatre (department 15).
+When you arrive, please report to Brachytherapy & Molecular Radiotherapy Unit (BMRU) (department 16).
 It is on the main corridor near the restaurant.
 Please ring the bell on the door and the staff will come and collect you.

 - The room where you will have your treatment is also used for other types of treatment which can sometimes over-run; so please be prepared for a delay in the afternoons.
 We will keep you informed about this.

 - We will confirm that you have transport available for the daily treatments.